m-a-r-c-e-l-i-n-o/gotta-catch-em-all/README.md

 // some crazy sync and async stuff

-gottaReleaseEmAlll() // stops logging and prints the errors with stack output
+gottaReleaseEmAll() // stops logging and prints the errors with stack output
 ```
-<sub>*Note: Usage example is not very representative, remember to only call "gottaReleaseEmAlll" after the async stuff is done.*</sub>
+<sub>*Note: Usage example is not very representative, remember to only call "gottaReleaseEmAll" after the async stuff is done.*</sub>